syncfusion-content/maui-docs/MAUI/TreeMap/tooltip.md

 ### Customize tooltip appearance using its properties

-To customize the appearance of tooltip in the SfTreeMap using `ToolTipSettings,` you can utilize the following properties:
+To customize the appearance of the tooltip in the `SfTreeMap` using `ToolTipSettings,` you can utilize the following properties:

 * `Background`: This property allows you to change the background color of the tooltip.
 * `Duration`: Specifies the duration in milliseconds, for which the tooltip will be displayed.
 This helps control how long the tooltip remains visible on the screen.